Mats Sundin: Quebec Nordiques

-Sundin was drafted by the Quebec Nordiques with the first overall pick in the 1989 NHL Entry Draft, becoming the first European-born player drafted first overall in NHL history.
+Sundin was drafted by the Quebec Nordiques with the first overall pick in the 1989 NHL entry draft, becoming the first European-born player drafted first overall in NHL history.
 At the time, Sundin was playing in the Swedish second-tier Allsvenskan for Nacka HK.
 He played the following season in Sweden's Elitserien for Djurgårdens IF, helping the club to the Le Mat Trophy as league champions.

 Sundin made his NHL debut with Quebec during the 1990–91 season, finishing second on the team behind Joe Sakic with 59 points.
 He scored his first career NHL goal against the Hartford Whalers in his first NHL game on 4 October 1990.
-After improving to 76 points in his second NHL season, he led the Nordiques with a career-high 114 points in 1992–93, emerging as one of the League's premier young players.
-During this season he recorded a 30-game point streak, tied for 4th longest in league history.
-He played one more season with the Nordiques, recording 85 points in 84 games, before being dealt to the Toronto Maple Leafs at the 1994 Draft.
+After improving to 76 points in his second NHL season, he led the Nordiques with a career-high 114 points in the 1992–93 season, emerging as one of the league's premier young players.